jdum/odfdo/README.md

 There is no detailed documentation or tutorial, but:

--   the `recipes` folder contains more than 50 working sample scripts,
+-   the `recipes` folder contains more than 60 working sample scripts,
--   the `doc` folder contains an auto generated documentation.
+-   the `doc` folder contains an auto generated HTML documentation, including recipes.

 When installing odfdo, a few scripts are installed: